Pitching was Adam's first love. He went to Miami of Ohio for that reason, but injuries forced him to be a position player.

 On Adam's first date with his wife Katie, he took her to the batting cage after dinner to see if he could hit her pitching.
 Katie was a softball pitcher for Miami University in Ohio.
 When asked, he said her pitching was nothing to mess with.
 He said she had a drop curveball that was not for him.

-Adam is the fourth player from his high school to reach the major leagues.
-The others were Dave Burba, Rick White and Dustin Hermanson.
+Adam is the fourth player from his high schoos, Snohomish High School in Washington state, to reach the Major Leagues.
+The others were Dave Burba, Rick White, and Dustin Hermanson.

 Adam's college snack: Ramen-flavored sunflower seeds.
 Think about it—everyone loves those cheap, delicious, life-sustaining bricks of ramen noodles.
 And everyone loves sunflower seeds.
 As Eaton explains it: